itsToggle/plex_debrid/README.md

 >  8. enter an api key as your user name
 >  9. choose option 'y) yes, enter in my own password'
 >  10. enter 'eeeee' as the password
->  11. You can mount your newly created remote by running the command 'rclone mount your-remote:links X: --dir-cache-time 10s' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice or replace 'X:' with a destination folder)
+>  11. You can mount your newly created remote by running the command 'rclone mount your-remote:links X: --dir-cache-time 10s' and 'rclone mount your-remote:magnets Y: --dir-cache-time 10s (replace 'your-remote' with your remote name, replace X and Y with a drive letter of your choice or replace 'X:' and 'Y:' with a destination folder)
->  12. You've successfuly created a virtual drive of your debrid service!
+>  12. You've successfully created 2 virtual drives of your debrid service - your movies are in the links drive, and shows are in the magnets drive.!
->  13. You will only be able to watch content from the "links" and "history" folder, not the "magnet" folder.
-The "links" folder is recommended and the one used in the mounting command above.
 >
 >  *You can run rclone as a background service by adding the mounting tag '--no-console' (Windows) or '--deamon' (Linux, Mac, etc)*
 ></details>